xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_waves.md

 The Developer wave provides access to new X-Cart features earlier.
 However, upgrading in the Developer wave may be recommended only for users prepared to deal with upgrade issues, should any such issues arise.

 By default, all new X-Cart installations are configured to get upgrades in the Merchant wave.
 If you need access to new X-Cart releases in the Developer wave, you will want to switch your **Upgrade access level** to  Developer in the Upgrade options section of your store's Admin area (**System settings** > **Environment**).

+## Availability of upgrades for different versions
+A major upgrade involving the change of the second sequence in the version number can be done only from the latest version of the branch.
+In other words, if the 5.0.x branch consists of the versions 5.0.10, 5.0.11, 5.0.12, 5.0.13, 5.0.14, then the only version number from which you can upgrade to 5.1 is 5.0.14.
+Major upgrades involving the change of the third sequence in the version number do not follow this requirement, which means you can upgrade a 5.0.10 store to 5.0.14 in one run.
+To upgrade a store from 5.0.10 to 5.1.0, a two-step upgrade will be required: first, an upgrade from 5.0.10 to 5.0.14, and then an upgrade from 5.0.14 to 5.1.0.